devluhar26/SimulatedGame/README.md

 ## 🔑 Key Features

 - **True Market Mechanics**
-  Price discovery is driven by order flow and liquidity interaction—no random walk models.
+  Price discovery is driven by order flow and liquidity interaction, no random walk models.

 - **Simulated Market Participants**
-  Bots act as institutional investors, market makers, and retail traders—each with unique behaviors and timing.
+  Bots act as institutional investors, market makers, and retail traders, each with unique behaviors and timing.

 - **FIX Protocol Integration**
-  Supports FIX messaging for orders, execution reports, and more—just like a real-world electronic exchange.
+  Supports FIX messaging for orders, execution reports, and more, just like a real-world electronic exchange.

 - **Open API for Strategy Deployment**
   Plug in your own Python strategies or connect external platforms for testing and analytics.